rust-lang/book/src/ch17-02-concurrency-with-async.md

 working with threads.
 The same basic dynamics apply to async blocks, so the `move` keyword works with async blocks just like it does with closures.

-In Listing 17-11, we change the async block for sending messages an `async move` block.
-When we run *this* version of the code, it shuts down gracefully after the last message is sent.
+In Listing 17-11, we change the async block for sending messages from a plain `async` block to an `async move` block.
+When we run *this* version of the code, it shuts down gracefully after the last message is sent and received.

 <Listing number="17-11" caption="A working example of sending and receiving messages between futures which correctly shuts down when complete" file-name="src/main.rs">